Pro V1x Alternatives: These Balls Could Be Even Better

 Bridgestone Tour B XS

 This is Bridgestone’s tour-level ball that’s designed for swing speeds over 105 MPH (just like the Pro V1x).
-The compression rating is lower and it has one fewer layers, but it should give you similar results.
+The compression rating is slightly lower and it has one fewer layers, but the performance should be similar.

-You can see the differences between the Bridgestone balls HERE.
+You can see our favorite Bridgestone balls HERE.

 Callaway Chrome Tour X